All Episodes

 Every company is, you know, stepping up to the challenge.

-I think we'll have them in time, is my guess based on everything I hear everybody saying about it.
+I think we'll have them in time is my guess, based on everything I hear everybody saying about it.

-Yeah, close down.
+Yeah, closed down.

 $90 million for a light bulb company in California.